 Sugary drinks.
 Tart drinks like lemonade, limeade, and fruit juices are naturally high in citrate that helps keep kidney stones at bay.
 But hold back on foods and drinks flavored with sugar or, especially, high-fructose corn syrup.
 They can lead to stones.

-These come from a condition that runs in families.
-It makes a natural substance called cysteine to leak into your urine.
+These come from a rare condition that runs in families called cystinuria.
+The disorder causes a natural substance called cystine to leak into your urine.
 Cystine stones tend to be larger than other types.
 If you’ve had one, you might have another.

 Some issues you can watch for:

 Too little water.
 Drink lots of water to help discourage cystine from forming stones.

 Too much acid.
 Cystine stones grow more easily in acidic pee.
 That’s the opposite of calcium phosphate stones, which favor alkaline urine.
 So for this type of stone, curb your hunger for meat and eat more fruits and vegetables, which have lower acid levels.

 Sodium: Once again, try not to overindulge on French fries, canned soups, packaged meats, and other salty foods.